cybrkyd

 Open Source

 The British-English Language Tools project is an open source initiative and therefore, any contributions are most welcome.
-Further information and details are on GitHub.
+Further information and details are on my repository.